iowaguy/pcn-simulator/jaison/notes/speedy-murmurs-simulator.md

 # Work Plan
-I've split what I want to do into the following steps:
 **Simulator Overview**
 - What are the Algorithms Supported?
 - Understand the algorithms for SpeedyMurmurs and SilentWhispers to greater depth.